World Port Tournament

-The tournament was created by Bram Peper, who was asked by Cuban Dr. Oscar Ferdinand Mell to organize an international baseball tournament, between national baseball teams all over the world, in Rotterdam.
+The tournament was created by Bram Peper, who was asked by Cuban Dr. Oscar Ferdinand Mell to organize an international baseball tournament featuring baseball teams from all over the world in Rotterdam.
+The Netherlands national team competed frequently in the tournament, while semi-professional teams from the United States and other countries competed in early editions of the tournament.
+Hall of Famer Bert Blyleven competed in the 1993 tournament, won by a team of mostly American minor league players.
+The tournament used the organist and mascot from the minor-league Wilmington Blue Rocks in 1999.
 The Netherlands won the most recent edition of the tournament.